Senegal beat hosts Morocco to win AFCON 2025 after farcical walk-off

 Mane won possession in midfield and found Idrissa Gana Gueye, who released his namesake Pape Gueye.

-The Villarreal midfielder held off the backtracking Moroccan captain Achraf Hakimi as he advanced towards the box before beating goalkeeper Yassine Bounou with a superb strike into the top corner.
+The Villarreal midfielder held off the backtracking Moroccan captain Achraf Hakimi as he advanced towards the box, before beating goalkeeper Yassine Bounou with a superb strike into the top corner.

-Morocco were distraught, in particular Diaz who was promptly substituted.
+Morocco were distraught, in particular Diaz, who was promptly substituted.

-They could still have forced a penalty shoot-out, with Nayef Aguerd heading against the crossbar in the second half of extra time.
+They could still have forced a penalty shootout, with Nayef Aguerd heading against the crossbar in the second half of extra time.

 But it was not to be for the hosts, who had been dreaming of winning the title in front of their own fans to end a 50-year wait to become African champions for just the second time.